 The Government is making regular changes to its apprenticeship policy.
-This Guidance Note will be kept up to date and further information is available on the Government Trailblazer Apprenticeships website.
+This Guidance Note will be kept up to date and further information is available on the Institute for Apprenticeships (IfA) website www.gov.uk/government/organisations/institute-for-apprenticeships.

 The Development Process